-Bed Bath & Beyond CFO's Death Ruled A Suicide - NewsBreak
+Bed Bath & Beyond CFO's Death Ruled a Suicide - NewsBreak

 The Bed Bath & Beyond executive who fell to his death from the 18th floor of a skyscraper in Manhattan on Friday was recently named in a lawsuit accusing him of fraud.Gustavo Arnal, the CFO at the home goods company, died at a time when his company was experiencing severe losses in the face of the Covid-19 pandemic and this year’s substantial inflation, according to Insider.Less than two weeks ago he was named in a federal class-action lawsuit concerning allegations of federal securities fraud, insider trading and breach of fiduciary duty, court documents reviewed by The Independent show.The lawsuit...

-NYC Man Who Jumped to Death From Skyscraper Is Bed Bath & Beyond Executive
+NYC Man Who Jumped From Skyscraper Is Bed Bath & Beyond Exec

 FOXBusiness